How to Spend 24 hours in Bordeaux

 Located within a purpose-built metal and glass structure rising eight stories and said to represent a decanter, the story starts in medieval times and continues all the way to the present day, at the bar with panoramic views across today’s vineyards.
 If you thought learning about wine would be just a little bit boring, the Cité du Vin is sure to prove you wrong.

-Furthermore, if you'd like to visit the museum in depth alone with our professional guides, remember Cité du Vin is one of the main stops in our Private Tours.
+Furthermore, if you’d like to visit the museum in depth alone with our professional guides, remember wine and cheese tasting in Bordeaux is one of the main stops in our Private Tours.

 Is 24 Hours in Bordeaux Enough?